 Course Load: Undergraduate- A bachelor's degree candidate must complete an average of 32 semester hours per year in order to earn his/her degree within four years.
-A student at the Central Campus normally accomplishes this by taking 12-18 semester hours each semester and 1-5 semester hours in January Interterm.
+A student at the Central Campus normally accomplishes this by taking 12-18 semester hours each semester, 1-5 semester hours in January Interterm, and 10 semester hours during the summer term.
 A term Bachelor student normally accomplishes this by taking 8 semester hours for each term offered in an academic year.